asyncapi/spec/README.md

 ###### Primitive Sample

-Unlike previous versions of Swagger, AsyncAPI Schema definitions can be used to describe primitive and arrays as well.
+AsyncAPI Schema definitions can be used to describe primitive and arrays as well.

 ```json
 {